-Furthermore, Refs.~\cite{Julin:2017jcl, Husken:2024hmi} also highlighted the significance of BESIII measurements with more precision for Born cross sections of $e^+e^-\to D^0\bar{D}^0$ and $D^+D^-$ in the vicinity of $\psi(3770)$, as shown in Fig.~\ref{BCS:DDbar02:psi3770}.
-Although this work has not been finished, and does not include a fit to the cross section with the $K$-matrix model, one would need to at least account for the effect of interference with the $\psi(2S)$.
-Also, the vanishing Born cross section near 3.81 GeV can only be described with destructive interference between the $\psi(3770)$ state and other resonances or the non-resonant contribution.
-The resonance parameters extracted from fitting the cross section data around $\psi(3770)$ in Ref.~\cite{Julin:2017jcl} were preliminarily determined to be $M = (3780.8 \pm 0.2 \pm 0.6 \pm 1.3)$ MeV/$c^{2}$, $\Gamma = (24.1 \pm 0.5 \pm 0.6 \pm 1.9)$ MeV, $\Gamma_{e^+e^-} = (216 \pm 9 \pm 11 \pm 17)$ eV and $\phi = (207 \pm 3 \pm 3 \pm 7)^{\circ}$, respectively.
-Here the $\phi$ is the phase between the $\psi(3770)$ state and the non-resonant contribution.
+Furthermore, Refs.~\cite{Julin:2017jcl, Husken:2024hmi} also highlighted the significance of BESIII measurements with more precision for Born cross-sections of $e^+e^-\to D^0\bar{D}^0$ and $D^+D^-$ near $\psi(3770)$, as shown in Fig.~\ref{BCS:DDbar02:psi3770}.
+Although this work has not been finished, and does not include a fit to the cross-section with the $K$-matrix model, one would need to at least account for the effect of interference with the $\psi(2S)$.
+In addition, the vanishing Born cross-section near 3.81 GeV can only be described with destructive interference between the $\psi(3770)$ state and other resonances or the nonresonant contribution.
+The resonance parameters extracted from fitting the cross-section data around $\psi(3770)$ in Ref.~\cite{Julin:2017jcl} were preliminarily determined to be $M = (3780.8 \pm 0.2 \pm 0.6 \pm 1.3)$ MeV/$c^{2}$, $\Gamma = (24.1 \pm 0.5 \pm 0.6 \pm 1.9)$ MeV, $\Gamma_{e^+e^-} = (216 \pm 9 \pm 11 \pm 17)$ eV and $\phi = (207 \pm 3 \pm 3 \pm 7)^{\circ}$, respectively.
+Here $\phi$ is the phase between the $\psi(3770)$ state and the nonresonant contribution.
 These results were also compared with previous measurements from other experiments.
 Although there are discrepancies with the world averages~\cite{ParticleDataGroup:2024cfk}, the results are consistent with earlier but less precise values obtained by the KEDR experiment~\cite{Anashin:2011kq} and the theoretical prediction of the vector dominance model~\cite{Julin:2017jcl}.
-It sheds light on potential differences between different experimental results and their implications for our understanding of charmonium spectroscopy.
+This sheds light on potential differences between different experimental results and their implications for our understanding of charmonium spectroscopy.